Paul is the founder of the Next Stage Group which he started 15 years ago and now consists of four separate businesses.

 Jeremy has a vast amount of experience working within the independent sector and in positive partnership with Local Authorities, Ofsted and the Care Quality Commission.

 Lynda Hardman Registered Manager

-Lynda is a Social Worker registered with the Health & Care Professions Council and has worked within child care for almost 30 years working in a variety of roles.
+Lynda is a Social Worker registered with the Health & Care Professions Council and has over 30 years of experience working with children and families.

 Paula Carroll Business Operations Manager

 Paula has worked in a diverse range of administration roles and has gained a vast amount of experience in identifying business needs and determining solutions to business problems.
-Paula has seven years’ experience of working in Independent Fostering Agencies and excellent knowledge and awareness of Fostering Regulations and Legislation.
+Paula has over ten years’ experience of working in Independent Fostering Agencies and excellent knowledge and awareness of Fostering Regulations and Legislation.

 Paula’s role is to ensure a continuous, high quality service is delivered to staff, Foster Carers, Local Authorities, children and young people, whilst maintaining the smooth running of the business.

 In her spare time Paula enjoys Geocaching which can be great exercise and takes her to places she never would of thought of as well as giving her a challenge!

 Lisa Winstanley Marketing & Communications Officer

 Before embarking on a career in marketing Lisa previously was a helicopter pilot starting with British Airways, through to air ambulance in the States, living across several states during her stay.
 Lisa keeps her licence current.